 Despite our state constitution’s declaration that education is the “paramount duty” of our state, we are not putting in the public effort needed to support a world-class education system and the Washington State Supreme Court agrees.
 In its McCleary v.
 Washington ruling, the court found that the state is not fulfilling its constitutional responsibility to fund basic education, and required the Legislature to take action.

 In 2012, the state convened the Education Funding Taskforce, which determined that $4.5 billion in every two-year state budget is needed to meet the state’s existing obligations to fund education.

 In the time between the 2012 McCleary ruling and the court-imposed 2018 deadline, the state will pass three two-year budgets.
-In June 2013, the Washington Legislature passed the first of those three budgets.
+In June 2015, the Washington Legislature passed the second of those three budgets.

 2015–2017 Education budget